-President of the Université Toulouse III - Paul Sabatier : Odile Rauzy
+President of the University of Toulouse : Odile Rauzy

 Odile Rauzy is a professor of internal medicine.
 She was previously Vice-Dean of the Department of Medicine, Midwifery and Paramedicine at the university's Faculty of Health (Faculté de Santé).